Chloe Humphrey: College career

 Humphrey sat out her freshman season with the North Carolina Tar Heels due to a stress reaction foot injury sustained in the 2024 preseason.
 In her redshirt freshman season in 2025, she started all 22 games and scored 90 goals, an NCAA freshman single-season record and program single-season record.
 With sisters Nicole and Ashley, she led the Tar Heels to a perfect 22–0 record, the Atlantic Coast Conference regular-season and tournament titles, and the program's fourth NCAA championship.
 She scored a season-high 7 goals in a 20–4 win against Florida in the semifinals.
 She had 4 goals and an assist in the national title game, winning 12–8 against Northwestern, and was named the tournament's most outstanding player.
 She was named the IWLCA National Player of the Year and became the first freshman and first Tar Heel to win the Tewaaraton Award.

+International career

+Following her redshirt freshman campaign, Humphrey helped the United States national team win gold medals at the 2025 Pan-American Women's Lacrosse Championship and the 2025 World Games.